CQCL/tierkreis/docs/source/core_concepts.md

 Higher-order constructions like nesting graphs, folding and mapping can be used to create complex workflows.
 From the data dependencies, the runtime environment can infer which tasks it needs to run and can do so in parallel manner.

+### Types

+In Tierkreis, it is possible to associate types with edges (data) at construction.
+Type information can be used by the `GraphBuild` to infer additional information about the graph to prevent runtime errors.

 ## Execution model

 The second part of Tierkreis is the execution model, which is baked into the runtime environment.